Prairie falcon: Use in falconry

 Proper training for prairie falcons includes providing abundant food when raising them (to avoid them developing the habit of screaming for food), and extensive "manning" (close contact and handling) when training them.
 Unlike the peregrine, they do not respond well to training with the swung lure, as missing the lure brings out their impatience.
-Teaching prairie falcons to climb and “wait on” to stoop on game is best accomplished by a reward system of flushing game or serving live birds such as pigeons for the falcon to chase when the falcon has assumed the proper position several hundred feet or more above the falconer.
+Teaching prairie falcons to climb and "wait on" to stoop on game is best accomplished by a reward system of flushing game or serving live birds such as pigeons for the falcon to chase when the falcon has assumed the proper position several hundred feet or more above the falconer.
 The prairie falcon's eagerness to hunt and chase requires that it be patiently taught that when it assumes the proper waiting on position the falconer can be trusted to reliably flush game.
 As the falcon comes to understand this, it learns to hunt as an effective team with the falconer.

 The availability of commercially bred falcons has in recent years reduced the need to capture falcons from the wild for use in falconry.
 The prairie falcon along with the peregrine and gyrfalcon is now often available via captive breeding.
 The prairie falcon is also sometimes hybridized with the peregrine falcon or gyrfalcon to create a falcon combining the aggressiveness and heat tolerance of the prairie falcon with the easier trainability and slightly greater strength of the larger peregrine subspecies, or the greater horizontal speed and significantly larger size and strength of the gyrfalcon.

 Conservation and status

 Due to this species' large range and apparently increasing population, it has been classified by the IUCN as least concern.
-However, it has experienced some local declines in Texas, California, British Columbia and Alberta as grasslands are developed for agriculture, cities, and other human uses.
-Such a decline could result in an inability for birds to find mates or suitable habitat.
+However, it has experienced some local declines in Texas, California, British Columbia and Alberta as grasslands are developed for agriculture, suburbs, highways, and other automobile uses.
+Such a decline could result in an inability for birds to find mates or suitable habitats.

+Mortality and causes

+A major contributor to mortality has been the Great horned owl (Bubo virginianus) but to a lesser extent, it has been observed that infestations of Haematosiphon inodorus and in some cases Oeciacus vicarius may be a cause of fledgling morbidity.